mauritssilvis/darts/README.md

 `darts` can determine all possible darts checkouts and generate checkout tables for any range of scores.
 This toolbox supports several dartboards, including the ‘standard’ London dartboard and the Quadro 240 board.
-In addition, several game modes are supported, including modes that require players to start or end with double or triple fields.
+In addition, several game modes are supported, including modes that require players to start or end with double or triple scores.
 Finally, `darts` can provide output in several formats: easily readable Markdown tables, HTML tables for web pages and JSON objects for computer processing.

 Currently, `darts` is available as a Java-based command-line application.